What Is Vascular Dementia?

 - During stages 5-7, symptoms become more severe, eventually requiring the person who has been diagnosed to receive 24-hour care

-If you believe that your loved one might have undiagnosed vascular dementia, there are signs and symptoms to look for to help with an eventual diagnosis.
+If you believe that your loved one may have undiagnosed vascular dementia, there are signs and symptoms to look for to help with an eventual diagnosis.
 Vascular dementia symptoms vary greatly, depending on the severity of the damage to the blood vessels in the brain.
 The symptoms can sometimes go unnoticed if the stroke is mild, but typical signs of post-stroke brain changes include:

 - Trouble speaking or understanding speech